InlandRevenue/GWS/Service - Identity and Access/Latest/Message Samples.md

 ## Revoke Token Request

 A token revoke process is available that will allow the client to revoke the acquired access token or refresh token.
+This is used to enable a "log out" feature in clients, allowing the authorization server to clean up any security credentials associated with the authorization.

 * ```grant_type=oracle-idm:/oauth/grant-type/resource-access-token/jwt```
 * ```oracle_token_action=delete```
-* ```scope=MYIR.Services```
 * ```assertion=``` - _current access/refresh token_

 ### Example POST request to Revoke an Access Token: